rokwire/rokwire-community/README.md

 #### Getting Started
 How to create an account on Github [link](https://www.wikihow.com/Create-an-Account-on-GitHub)

+Need to know where you might fit in?
+Please visit our [guidance tree](https://rokwirecommunity.web.illinois.edu/guidance-tree.htm) to get connected to resources, community roles, and prerequisites!

 #### General Resources for Working Open
 | Resource                                         | Location                                                                              |
 |--------------------------------------------------|---------------------------------------------------------------------------------------|